-Dual-Host SCSI Storage Support (164)
+Dual-Host SCSI Storage Support (for Integrity Servers)

-OpenVMS Integrity server systems that are members of the rx1600 and rx2600 families can form a 2-node Open-VMS I64 Cluster system with shared SCSI storage.
+OpenVMS Integrity server systems that are members of the rx1600 and rx2600 families can form a 2-node Open-VMS for Integrity servers Cluster system with shared SCSI storage.
 The configuration has many restrictions as documented in HP OpenVMS Version 8.2-1 for Integrity Servers New Features and Release Notes.